Observation, Assessment, and Planning in the Early Years

 PLANNING

 Once the assessments are complete, practitioners must plan activities to improve learning opportunities.
 We plan for the next steps in children's development and learning.
 Much of this needs to be done on the basis of what we have found out from our own observations and assessments as well as from parents.
-The decisions that you take then make affect the planning to meet the individual needs and/or needs of a group of children and have a very real impact on the well-being of the child.
+The decisions that you take then it helps in planning to meet the individual needs and/or needs of a group of children and have a very real impact on the well-being of the children.
 Planning involves adapting the environment and teaching methods to match developmental goals.

 HOW TO PLAN FOR THE NEXT STEP:

-Set a learning goal: Practitioners should identify what they want the child to achieve.
+• Set a learning goal: Practitioners should identify what they want the child to achieve.
+Establish clear, achievable goals for the child’s development based on assessment findings.
+These should be specific, measurable, attainable, relevant, and time-bound (SMART).

 WHEN TO PLAN: